oguznrl/ActivityDetection/README.md

 # ActivityDetection
 ## Purpose:
-This project purpose is detecting activity(jogging,walking,running ...) from pulse.
+This project purpose is detecting activity(jogging,walking,running ...) from cellphone acclerometer.
 I used 1D Convolution Neural Network.Because 1D CNN is used for time series dataset.
 Project Package:
 1. Keras 2.3.1
 2. Scipy 1.4.1